zzboncak/breeze-coding-challenge/README.md

 1. Clone this repository locally and update the first line of this README with your name (so that it reads "Hello, YOUR NAME!").
 Commit this change.
 This will serve as a starting timestamp
 2. Complete the exercise below
 3. Commit progress regularly
+4. When you're done, upload your code to a personal GitHub account and email us the link.

 ## The Exercise